MonikaSzajwaj/Drewienko/README.md

 Group project.
-Site with furniture announcements with user management.
+Portal with furniture announcements with user management.